Fraudsterlol/combahton-bypass-concept/README.md

 Please do not complain about the code since I made it in less than 10 minutes.

 I do not take responsability for anything that is done using this code / parts of it.

+To Combahton: Let me know if you need any help developing something that is harder to bypass.
+I will be more than happy to help :)